Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

 Finding somewhere to eat in London with children can be an enormous challenge.
 Many parents come for a day in the city, reluctantly accepting that they will have to pay over the odds for sub-par children’s food.
 However, a trip to Hard Rock Cafe offers the perfect solution.

-With a menu to suit all ages and an atmosphere perfect for children and adults alike, Hard Rock Cafe is the ideal family-friendly eatery in London.
+Located in Piccadilly, with a menu to suit all ages and an atmosphere perfect for children and adults alike, Hard Rock Cafe is the ideal family-friendly eatery in London.
+This close proximity of both the LEGO store and M&M’s World may be a blessing or a curse!

 Hire a Pedalo in Hyde Park

-Visiting the incredible parks around the city should be at the top of your list of summer activities with children.
+As one of the greenest cities in the world, visiting the incredible parks in London should be at the top of your list of summer activities with children.
 Perhaps the most famous of them all is the fantastic Hyde Park.

-The 40-acre lake in Hyde Park, known as the Serpentine, is open until 8 pm in the summer months and has both rowing and pedal boats for visitors to hire.
+The 40-acre lake in Hyde Park, known as the Serpentine, is open daily until 8 pm in the summer months and has both rowing and pedal boats for visitors to hire.
+Open all year, times and days vary seasonally, so do check the website in advance.

 While rowing boats might not be the best option with small children, pedalos provide a great dose of family fun.
-This park does get extremely busy, especially on the weekend.
-However, once you are out on the water, you will find you are afforded plenty of space for a relaxing afternoon.
+This park does get extremely busy, especially at weekends, however, once you are out on the water, you will find you are afforded plenty of space for a relaxing afternoon.

 Swim Outdoors in One of London’s Lidos